antronerds/r2-tutorials/docs/Kaplan_Meier.md

-It"s obvious that with the Kaplan Meier scan the group separation is much more significant compared to the median cut-off modus.
+It is obvious that with the Kaplan Meier scan the group separation is much more significant compared to the median cut-off modus.
 Try to find out whether this is also the case with other cut-off modi.